bazelbuild/bazel-blog/_posts/2015-09-11-sandboxing.md

 ## What is sandboxing?
 Sandboxing is the technique of restricting the access rights of a process.
 In the context of Bazel, we're mostly concerned with restricting file system access.
-More specifically, Bazel's file system sandbox contains only known inputs, such that compilers and other tools can't even see files they should not access.
+More specifically, Bazel's file system sandbox will run processes in a working directory that only contains known inputs, such that compilers and other tools can't even see source files they should not access, unless they know the absolute paths to them.

-(We currently also mount a number of system directories into the sandbox to allow running locally installed tools and make it easier to write shell scripts.
-See below.)
+Note that sandboxing does not try to hide the host environment in any way.
+Processes can freely access all files on the file system.
+However we try to prevent them from modifying any files outside their working directory.
+This requires platform-specific features though and is only available on newer Linux versions that support user namespaces and on macOS.

 ## Why are we sandboxing in Bazel?